FoalTS/foal/docs/docs/authentication-and-access-control/session-tokens.md

   }

   @Get('/products')
-  readProducts(ctx: Context) {
+  readProducts(ctx: Context<User>) {
     // If the ctx.session is defined and the session is attached to a user
     // then ctx.user is an instance of User.
-Otherwise it is undefined. return new HttpResponseOK([]);
+Otherwise it is null. return new HttpResponseOK([]);
   }